 The acceleration of an object moving in a circle:

 - Is always directed toward the center of the circle.

 Therefore, we can derive the mathematical equation using the diagram below

-The change in velocity Δv is directed toward the center, and as such perpendicular, to v.
+The change in velocity Δv is directed toward the centre, and as such perpendicular, to v.
 Since the magnitude of the velocity at A and B are the same, despite their direction.

 Therefore, the change in velocity Δv = vsinθ

-as the angular change and the time to make the change is now smaller,
+As the angular change and the time to make the change are now smaller,

 sinθ = θ